Left and Center: Dean circa, 1981

 Height and Weight: 5’3″ and 110 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Dean has a birthmark on her lower back, her ears are pierced and she was known to smoke cigarettes at the time of her disappearance, she may use the nickname “Deanie”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Dean has a birthmark on her lower back, her ears are pierced and she was known to smoke cigarettes at the time of her disappearance, she may use the nickname “Deanie”

 Clothing/Jewelry Description: A brown ski jacket, a pink sweater, a size 34C Bali bra, white bikini parties, blue Levi jeans with length between 27 to 32 inches, a cream colored scarf with the word “Ski” written in dark colored lettering, and a pair of white knee socks